-We continuously research, analyze and develop the best quality of products and make sure that these can be affordable solutions to health-related issues prevalent today.
+We continuously research, analyze, and develop the best quality of products making sure that these can be affordable solutions to health-related issues prevalent today.

 WHAT WE STRIVE TO DO

-At AJRP, we are committed to developing, manufacturing and marketing high quality generic pharmaceuticals.
-We believe all customers taking our produce, wherever they are located, are entitled to the highest quality products.
+At AJRP, we are committed to developing, manufacturing, and marketing high quality generic pharmaceuticals.
+We believe all customers taking our products, wherever they are located, are entitled to the highest quality products.

 Our goal is to be at the forefront of our industry in bringing complex medicinal products to the markets we serve.

-VSENSE® targets to cater to women who suffer from FSD.
-We are dedicated to building awareness about the negative effects that FSD can bring to women at the same time providing a solution through this carefully formulated product that is easily accessible to the market.
-We strive to assure that AJRP’s resources, expertise and energy are focused on the opportunities that can bring the most benefit to all our customers.
+VSENSE® targets women who suffer from FSD.
+We are dedicated to building awareness about the negative effects that FSD can bring to women , while providing a solution through this carefully formulated product that is easily accessible to the market.
+We strive to assure that AJRP’s resources, expertise, and energy are focused on the opportunities that can bring the most benefit to all our customers.
 We then rely on great science and passionate execution to bring these opportunities to fruition.

-Through VSENSE®, our mission is to improve the intimate lives of women suffering from FSD by developing an innovative treatment that address sexual problems commonly faced.
+Through VSENSE®, our mission is to improve the intimate lives of women suffering from FSD by developing an innovative treatment that addresses sexual problems commonly faced.
 VSENSE® is here to help women.
 Let’s help them TURN LIFE ON again.

 Learn

-Female sexual dysfunction (FSD) can have profound effects on women’s relationships with their partners as well as self esteem , confidence and mental health.
-A woman suffering from sexual problems or FSD may be reluctant to discuss them with others, including her obstetrician-gynecologist.
+Female Sexual Dysfunction (FSD) can have profound effects on women’s relationships with their partners as well as self-esteem, confidence, and mental health.
+A woman suffering from sexual problems or FSD may be reluctant to discuss them with others, including her obstetrician-gynecologist (OB-GYN).
 Surveys consistently show that patients want to talk about their sexual issues with health care providers, but are reluctant to initiate the conversation.
-Heightening awareness among OB-GYNs about FSD, proper assessment methods and treatments, as well as the importance of sensitive and honest patient provider dialogue is essential to the well-being and health of women.
+Heightening awareness among OB-GYNs about FSD, proper assessment methods and treatments, as well as the importance of sensitive and honest patient-provider dialogue is essential to the well-being and health of women.

-The Challenges Women with FSD face :
+The Challenges Women with FSD Face:

 Text box under WHO SHOULD I TALK TO should be updated with proper text.